bdaynard/team07project/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
 ├── index.html               # landing HTML file, this is what users    see when you come to url
+├── main.html                # homepage of the application
 └── README.md

 It has the following subfolders and files: